READERS COMMENTS ON "ROAD TO HANGING ROCK"

 I shall be encouraging friends here (UK) to read it now so will give you more feedback.

 A very good book and I reckon good for a mini series, or movie follow up to Picnic at Hanging Rock, which Barron Films or someone similar, should jump at.
-Well done Barb!
-Phil May
+Tim May

 First Prize: Geelong Writers Flash Fiction Competition: 2015